 So anyone, including a highly qualified and trained scientist who would have you believe any particular science experiment derived fact is solid and right – is sadly actually asserting Dogma.

-Happily in my experience, I have found many who are the most wise experts in their fields are not at all shy about explaining the limits of their scientific knowledge.
+Happily in my experience, I have found many of the wisest experts in their fields are not at all shy about explaining the limits of their scientific knowledge.
 They are totally comfortable allowing you to Question Authority.

 One more note: Science takes effort, Dogma is lazy.